Mercedes-AMG F1 W11 EQ Performance: Closing rounds

 It was another front row lockout in Bahrain for Hamilton and Bottas.
 Hamilton won from pole at the Bahrain Grand Prix for the third time in his career but Bottas finished eighth after a puncture under the safety car.
 Hamilton was forced to miss the 2020 Sakhir Grand Prix following a positive test for coronavirus and was replaced by Williams driver and Mercedes young driver George Russell for that event.
 Russell started second and led most of the race having overtaken Bottas, who had taken pole, at the start.
 At the second pit stop, Mercedes made an error and Russell was fitted with Bottas' tyres, forcing Russell to make another pit stop on the following lap, effectively ending his chances of winning the race.
 A late puncture then cost Russell a potential podium and he finished ninth with the fastest lap.
 Bottas finished the race in eighth, having poor performance and old tyres at the end of the race.
 Hamilton returned for the season finale having performed a series of negative coronavirus tests ahead of the Abu Dhabi Grand Prix alongside Bottas, meaning Russell returned to Williams.
 The Mercedes drivers took second and third on the grid behind Red Bull's Max Verstappen and held those positions during the race.

+Other

+The W11 was featured as a playable vehicle in F1 2020, Real Racing 3 and CSR2.
+It was featured as a non-playable vehicle in F1 2021 Braking Point story mode.